edwilson543/casino/README.md

 app implemented in Tkinter or PyQT, or a web application.
 <br>

-<b>Allow multiplayer functionality</b>
+<b>Allow multiplayer functionality.</b>
-Following on from the GUI point above, a web application would give the opportunity to have multiple players betting on the same spin of the Roulette wheel, and also offer a more sophisticated authentication and database management system.
+Following on from the GUI point above, a web application would give the opportunity to have multiple players betting on the same spin of the Roulette wheel, and using a framework such as Django would make it easier to implement a more sophisticated authentication and database management system.
 <br>

 <b>Add more games beyond just Roulette.</b>
 The code is intended to be re-usable for other casino games.
 In particular objects such as the Player and the Bet.
-This could also tie-in well with making the application multiplayer capable, by implementing multiplayer games such as blackjack and poker.
+This could also tie-in well with making the application multiplayer, implementing games such as blackjack and poker.
 <br>

 <b>Add strategy simulation</b>